This article is a comparison of linseed and tung oils:

 Polymerised Linseed

-Tried and True is my top recommendation for pure linseed with a stain because it is totally natural and because of their full disclosure of ingredients.
+Tried and True is my top recommendation for pure linseed with a stain for anywhere you don’t need to add a solvent, because it is totally natural and because of their full disclosure of ingredients.

-This company does claim that metals are not a component in their formula or pigments, other than what comes naturally from the soil.
+This company will claim that metals are not a component in their formula or pigments, other than what comes naturally from the soil.

 Performance of Tried and True – Review